 Tempering the eggs

-- Very slowly add part of the boiled milk into the egg mixture and whisk constantly.
+- Gradually pour the hot liquid (milk/heavy cream) into the egg mixture in a thin stream, whisking constantly.
 This is called tempering: to avoid cooking the eggs, you are slowly raising the temperature of the eggs and diluting them in liquid before adding them back to the hot milk in the pan.

 You’ll know it’s done when: